NeonHo/CSMLNotebook/Machine Learning/papers/Quantization/RepQ & RepQ-ViT.md

 	- prohibit the standard QAT application
 	- if QAT on training, can not merge into one branch without increasing the quantizer bit width.
 - Propose
-	- to compute the inference parameters of a Conv as a differentiable function of the trainable parameters of the re-parameterize
+	- to compute the inference parameters of a Conv
+	- as a differentiable function of the trainable parameters of the re-parameterized block
-	-
+	- apply a pseudo-quantization function on top of it.
 	-